Stepwise Goal-Driven Networks for Trajectory Prediction: Experiments

-In this section, we compare our best model (SGNet-ED) with the state-of-the-art methods under two different settings: deterministic, in which the model returns a single trajectory, and stochastic, in which it generates a set of K possible trajectories and we report the best-performing sample.
-More specifically, to obtain the deterministic results, we replace the CVAE module with a non-linear embedding to predict a single trajectory.
-Both results are compared with an extensive set of published baselines.
+In this section, we compare our best model under two different settings: deterministic, in which the model returns a single trajectory, and stochastic, in which we report the best-performing sample among $K$ trajectories.